Fitness instructors, personal trainers, dance teachers and coaches who have little to no experience with flexibility training.

 An Extensa Fitness class is a flexibility class that follows a group fitness format.
-The majority of classes are offered in a medium to large group setting, but they can also be used to train a client one on one, or as a cross training class for dancers and athletes.
+The majority of classes are offered in a medium to large group setting, but they can also be used to train a private client and used as a cross training class for dancers and athletes.

 The word stretching is often used incorrectly.
 Traditional stretching classes are often based on only one stretching technique: static stretching.
 Extensa Fitness specializes in flexibility training which incorporates all types of stretching techniques combined with strengthening, balance and core engagement.
 Extensa Fitness achieves optimal flexibility based on the participants goals, whether it is to move with ease during regular daily activities, improve dance techniques or improve performance in a specific sport.